-Eastern Han Dynasty Emperor Kwan -Wu Jade Container, H.15cm, L.18cm,1000grams.The container design of mother carrying baby on the back has seen in the western Zhou Dynasty bronze artifacts.
+Eastern Han Dynasty Emperor Kwan -Wu Jade Container, H.15cm, L.18cm,1000grams.The container design of a mother carrying a baby on the back has seen in the Western Zhou Dynasty bronze artifacts and later in Warring States jades.
 The lid of the container has a young eagle carving.
-Underneath the tail having two branches( having similar style to that of the bronze bird container ) of the mother eagle protecting a young dragon.
+Underneath the tail having two branches( having a similar style to that of the bronze bird container ) of the mother eagle protecting a young dragon.

 The mother eagle is staring backward at both the young eagle and the young dragon to make sure they are nicely taken care of.
-The noble character of loving not only her own loved but also the others has fully been expressed.
-This theme conforms the Emperor Kwan -Wu’s economic policy of paying attention to people’s livelihood, resting with the people.
+The noble character of loving not only her own loved but also the others have fully been expressed.
+This theme conforms to Emperor Kwan -Wu’s economic policy of paying attention to people’s livelihood, resting with the people.